ajmnz/prisma-import/README.md

 - How does the extension resolve errors in the virtual schema
 - How does the extension format across schemas

+## Contributing

+All aspects of this project are open to contributions.
+Feel free to open PRs for bug fixes, improvements and new features.

 ## License